-Waiting for the RA whois server is really slow, up to 30 seconds per request.
-For instance, processing a log file took 12 seconds, and waiting for the RA server to answer 705 seconds.
-So you really might want to use either a mirror closer to you, or use your own mirror (I do!), see the instructions at the RA whois server.
+Waiting for any non-local whois server is really slow, up to 30 seconds per request.
+For instance, processing a log file took 12 seconds, and waiting for the whois server to answer 705 seconds.
+So you really might want to use either a mirror closer to you, or use your own mirror (I do!), see the instructions at the RA whois server on how to install a mirror.